 How to Use a Roof Safety Harness

-Without the right know-how and safety gear, repairing or replacing your roof can be full of hazards.
+Without the right know-how and safety gear, repairing your roof can be full of hazards.
 CNNMoney labeled roofing as one of America’s most dangerous jobs, and even trained professionals aren’t immune to rooftop accidents and fatalities.

 If you need to do the job yourself, you’ll want to know how to use a roof harness as part of a personal fall arrest system (PFAS).
 Keep reading to find out more about the features and benefits of roof harnesses and how to use a roof safety harness correctly.